Cumbres de Monterrey National Park: Geography

 The most accessible portion of Cumbres de Monterrey is Chipinque on the edge of Monterrey, about 19 km from downtown.
-At the visitor's center, park officials provide information and maps of several hiking paths varying from easy to moderately difficult.
+At the visitor center, park officials provide information and maps of several hiking paths varying from easy to moderately difficult.
 Chipinque is an ecological reserve within the park that allow visitors easy access to much of the flora and fauna found in the park.

 The park is located in the northern portion of the Sierra Madre Oriental, which was formed by rock folding of marine based sedimentary strata during the Eocene epoch in the Laramide orogeny period.
 The marine sedimentary rock rose over the years to an elevation of 2260 m above sea level.
 The highest peaks in the park include: